Alex Kaulfuss

 Books by Alex Kaulfuss:

-·A brief overview of each strategy, situated in research of best practices and critique;
+• An overview of each strategy, situated within the research of best practices;

-·Two to three disciplinary examples for each CDL strategy (i.e. an example of a critical disciplinary literacy-oriented think aloud in seventh grade math and tenth grade ELA classroom).
-Strategy examples may include examples of student work, discussion prompts, dialogue between teacher and students, and reprintables;
+• Two disciplinary examples for each CDL strategy (e.g., an example of a CDL think-aloud in seventh grade math and tenth grade ELA classroom).
+Chapters provide resources such as examples of student work, discussion prompts, dialogue between teacher and students, and reprintables;

-Power Tools is the perfect text for courses such as Disciplinary Literacy, Secondary Literacy, Content Area Literacy, Methods/Strategies for Teaching Social Justice, Multicultural Education, ELA methods, Science methods, Social Studies methods, and Math methods.
-It is a valuable tool for both preservice and in-service teachers.
+Power Tools is an ideal text to implement in courses such as Disciplinary Literacy, Secondary Literacy, Content Area Literacy, Methods/Strategies for Teaching Social Justice, Multicultural Education, ELA methods, Science methods, Social Studies methods, and Mathematics methods.

 Library E-Books